Entrepreneurial leadership: Definitions and theories

 Other definitions of entrepreneurial leadership have also emerged:

-An entrepreneurial leader will proactively identify opportunities to gain advantage through creativity, innovation and market understanding and then hold themselves responsible for delivering what customers need via the effective management of risk to optimise outcomes for both the organization and the customer.
+An entrepreneurial leader will identify opportunities to gain advantage through creativity, innovation and market understanding and then hold themselves responsible for delivering what customers need via the effective management of risk to optimise outcomes for both the organization and the customer.

 Attributes of an entrepreneurial leader

 The entrepreneurial leader will work within a formalized organizational structure, but use the approaches normally expected of an entrepreneur to identify opportunities.
 Once an opportunity has been identified, they work towards creating a value proposition that will enable rapid testing of their key assumptions.
 Next to effective management of risk (rather than the minimization of risk often sought within corporate environments), they are required to operate with contextual awareness in order to create a value proposition that delivers value to the customer while taking into account the organizational requirements and strategic aims.
 The entrepreneurial leader must have the ability to learn fast and within environments of ambiguity and change while providing clarity and coherence for those around them.

 The entrepreneurial leader takes responsibility for their actions and those actions must be more proactive than reactive.
-They think about achieving organizational outcomes in an innovative way and working with a diverse group of people and resources to achieve these goals.
+They work toward organizational outcomes through creative approaches, drawing on a varied group of people and resources to reach those goals.

 Notable examples

-Perhaps the best known and most widely considered example of an entrepreneurial leader is Steve Jobs, but there are many real life examples in the world of business and other industries, such as Whitney Wolfe, Huda Kattan, Vera Wang and Diane Hendricks.
+A widely cited example of an entrepreneurial leader is Steve Jobs, but there are many real life examples in the world of business and other industries, such as Whitney Wolfe, Huda Kattan, Vera Wang and Diane Hendricks.